 The new indices reflect a focus on liquidity.
 Both UK components are dominated by the same large stocks so we do not envisage much difference between the two in terms of performance.
 Over the long term, international equities may see some divergence given the higher weighting towards North America within the MSCI index.
 Exposure to corporate and index linked bonds means that indices will achieve better diversification and may be more representative of actual portfolios but in recent history they have had greater correlation to equity markets.
 Alternatives will generate a higher level of international equity exposure because of the breakdown of the new MSCI component, the World Diversified Factor Index.
 Historically, the alternatives component has mimicked hedge fund performance.
 Commercial Property will provide a greater level of equity exposure with the focus on listed property instead of ‘bricks and mortar’ funds.

-Test One: Beta is a measure of volatility which shows the scale of movement in relation to a benchmark index, in this case the FTSE All Share.
+Test One: Beta is a measure of volatility which shows the scale of movement in relation to a benchmark index, in this case the UK All Share.
 We use it as a tool to measure portfolio risk in relation to equity markets.
 A beta of 50% means that the portfolio would be expected to move 0.5% for every 1.0% movement in the benchmark index.
 The table summarises the changes in estimated portfolio beta since our previous update in 2014.
 It shows the measure in 2017, before and after the move to MSCI.
 Although the underlying asset classes have changed, we need to establish whether the portfolio betas as a whole have been impacted.

 |WHIreland Risk Target Range||WMA Index||Relative Risk: β (2014)||Relative Risk: β (2017) Pre MSCI||Relative Risk: β (2017) Post MSCI|